 Deep behind enemy lines, a very committed 4-man SEAL team had a vital task.
 They were after Ahmad Shah – a cruel insurgent in his mid-30s who grew up in the same mountains.
-He was also known as Muhammad Ismail, a leader of the guerilla group known to locals as the Mountain Tigers.
+He was also known as Muhammad Ismail, a guerilla group known to locals as the Mountain Tigers.
 They had connections with the Taliban and other militant groups close to the Pakistani border.

 Ahmad Shah was known to be the HVT behind numerous attacks on American forces, although there were other HVT’s with more blood on their hands and considered to be bigger fish.
 He was a major HVT for Operation Red Wings.

-Basic Details: A four-man recon element comprised of LT Michael P Murphy, HM1 Marcus A Luttrell, STG2 Mathew G Axelson, and GM2 Danny P Dietz was Inserted (MGRS: 42S XD 78186 58123) via Fast-Rope at approximately 27170ZJUN05 to conduct a sensitive recon (SR) mission.
+Basic Details: A four-person recon element comprised of LT Michael P Murphy, HM1 Marcus A Luttrell, STG2 Mathew G Axelson, and GM2 Danny P Dietz was Inserted (MGRS: 42S XD 78186 58123) via Fast-Rope at approximately 27170ZJUN05 to conduct a sensitive recon (SR) mission.

 The operators of the 4-man SEAL team were: